A regularity result for shortest generalized billiard trajectories in convex bodies in $\mathbb{R}^n$: Properties of closed billiard trajectories

-We note that Lemma \ref{Lem:Bezdek}(i) can be equivalently (by contra-position applied on $\mathring{T}$) expressed by: A set $F$ of at least $n+1$ points in $\R^n$ is in $F(T)$ if and only if there is a choice of $n+1$ points out of $F$ that is in $F(T)$.
+We note that Lemma \ref{Lem:Bezdek}(i) can be equivalently (by contra-position applied to $\mathring{T}$) expressed by: a set $F$ of at least $n+1$ points in $\R^n$ is in $F(T)$ if and only if there is a selection of $n+1$ points out of $F$ that is in $F(T)$.

-Furthermore, we recall the following characterisation of length minimizing closed billiard trajectories:
+Furthermore, we recall the following characterization of length-minimizing closed billiard trajectories:

 \bthm [Theorem 1.1 and Lemma 2.4 in \cite{Bezdek2011}] Let $T\subset\R^n$ be a billiard table.
-Then every length minimizing closed billiard trajectory in $T$ has at most $n+1$ bouncing points.
-Moreover, every length minimizing closed billiard trajectory in $T$ is a length minimizing element of $F(T)$ and, conversely, every length minimizing element of $F(T)$ can be translated to a length minimizing closed billiard trajectory in $T$. \ethm
+Then, every length-minimizing closed billiard trajectory on $T$ has at most $n+1$ bouncing points.
+Moreover, every length-minimizing closed billiard trajectory on $T$ is a length-minimizing closed polygonal curve in $F(T)$ and, conversely, every length-minimizing closed polygonal curve in $F(T)$ can be translated to a length-minimizing closed billiard trajectory on $T$. \ethm

-We note that Theorem \ref{Thm:Bezdek} is an existence result for closed billiard trajectories in arbitrary billiard tables: Let $T\subset\R^n$ be any billiard table.
-Then there is a closed billiard trajectory in $T$ (with at most $n+1$ bouncing points).
-This can be easily concluded by a compactness argument applied on the set of closed polygonal lines in $F(T)$ combined with the $d_H$-continuity, i.e. continuity with respect to the Hausdorff distance $d_H$, of the length functional.
+We note that Theorem \ref{Thm:Bezdek} is an existence result for closed billiard trajectories on arbitrary billiard tables: Let $T\subset\R^n$ be any billiard table.
+Then, there is a closed billiard trajectory on $T$ (with at most $n+1$ bouncing points).
+This can be easily concluded by a compactness argument applied to the set of closed polygonal curves in $F(T)$ combined with the $d_H$-continuity, i.e., continuity with respect to the Hausdorff distance $d_H$, of the length-functional.

 We continue by stating the following property of closed billiard trajectories: